arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/Foundation-concepts/portenta-x8-foundations.md

 -   Portenta X8
 -   Factories
--   Floctl

 ## Instructions

 If you need help with setting up your board then please have a look at the [Getting started tutorial]().
-When you have your board set up and want to explore the different options available to you.

-### Factories
+## Factories

 When you have your board connected to a factory you can then wirelessly change the container on the board.

 FoundriesFactory is the start of your embedded OS, tailored specifically for your product.
 When you create a Factory, we immediately bootstrap the CI build process for a vanilla, unmodified Linux microPlatform OS Image, which is from this point onward, owned by you.

+### Factories integrated with Arduino Cloud

+With the help of the Arduino Cloud integration with foundries you can easily create your own factory right from the Arduino Cloud page.
+You can set your factory's platform and name.
+The platform here will be the Portenta X8.
+With the factory created and the board linked to it, you can start and develop Linux based containers that can then easily be uploaded to your factories Portenta X8.
+In your factory page you can with ease keep track of the devices, members, teams and containers associated with your factory.

-### Conatiners
+## Conatiners

-The conatiners available on your factory page can be easily updated by pushing your changes to the git repository that is linked.
-This way you can get new releases of your code to your board in a quick and easy way.

-A Linux® container is a set of processes that are isolated from the rest of the system.
-All the files necessary to run them are provided from a distinct image, meaning Linux containers are portable and consistent as they move from development, to testing, and finally to production.
-This makes them much quicker to use than development pipelines that rely on replicating traditional testing environments.
+Containers allow for easy deployment of Linux based processes, uploaded through git to your factory page.
+A Linux container are processes that are isolated from the rest of the system.
+Creating an image that contains all the files that are necessary to run it.
+This makes the Linux containers portable and consistent throughout development, testing and production.
+Making them much quicker to use than development pipelines that rely on replicating traditional testing environments.

 ### Benefits of container

-Imagine you’re developing an application.
-You do your work on a laptop and your environment has a specific configuration.
-Other developers may have slightly different configurations.
-The application you’re developing relies on that configuration and is dependent on specific libraries, dependencies, and files.
-Meanwhile, your business has development and production environments that are standardized with their own configurations and their own sets of supporting files.
-You want to emulate those environments as much as possible locally, but without all the overhead of recreating the server environments.
+For example if you are developing an application on a laptop and your environment has a specific configuration.
+Then other developers may have slightly different configurations.
+The application will rely on your configuartion and is dependent on specific files, libraries and dependencies.
+While your business has development and production enviroments with their own configurations and supporting files.
+You would want to emulate that environment as much as possible locally.

-So, how do you make your app work across these environments, pass quality assurance, and get your app deployed without massive headaches, rewriting, and break-fixing?
-The answer: containers.
+With containers you can make your app work across environments, pass quality assurance and get it deployd as fast and easy as possible.

-The container that holds your application has the necessary libraries, dependencies, and files so you can move it through production without nasty side effects.
-In fact, the contents of a container image can be thought of as an installation of a Linux distribution because it comes complete with RPM packages, configuration files, etc. But, container image distribution is a lot easier than installing new copies of operating systems.
+The contents of a container image can be compared to a an installation of a Linux distribution complete with RPM packages, configuration files, etc. However, a container image distribution is easier to install rather than a new copy of the operating system.

-That’s a common example, but Linux containers can be applied to many different problems where portability, configurability, and isolation is needed.
-The point of Linux containers is to develop faster and meet business needs as they arise.
-In some cases, such as real-time data streaming with Apache Kafka, containers are essential because they're the only way to provide the scalability an application needs.
-No matter the infrastructure—on-premise, in the cloud, or a hybrid of the two—containers meet the demand.
-Of course, choosing the right container platform is just as important as the containers themselves.
+A linux container is a good solution for solutions that require portability, configurability and isolation.
+The idea behind Linux containers is to be able to develop solutions faster to meet business needs as they arise.
+In certain scenaris, like when real-time data streaming with Apache Kafka is implemented, containers are the only way to provide the scalability that the application needs.
+Regardles of the infrastructure on site, in the cloud, or a mix of both, containers are a great solution.

+(without all the overhead of recreating the server environment.)

 ## Conclusion